Historical Context of the Baltic Crusades

 Riga was founded in 1201 by Bishop Albert of Buxhoeveden as a base for the Livonian Crusade.
 Its location on the Daugava River, a major waterway linking the Baltic to the Russian interior, made it an ideal commercial hub.
 The crusaders built a cathedral, a castle, and fortified walls, creating a secure environment for merchants.
 Riga quickly attracted settlers from Germany, Scandinavia, and even Scotland, who engaged in the lucrative trade of wax, furs, and timber from the Rus' principalities.

 The city became a founding member of the Hanseatic League and one of its most important eastern outposts.
-Riga’s merchants controlled the flow of goods from the Principality of Polotsk and later from the Grand Duchy of Lithuania.
-The crusades had effectively opened the Daugava corridor, which had previously been blocked by pagan tribes and the fragmented power of local chieftains.
+Riga's merchants controlled the flow of goods from the Principality of Polotsk and later from the Grand Duchy of Lithuania.
+The crusades had effectively opened the Daugava corridor, which had previously been blocked by pagan tribes and fragmented local chieftains.
 By the late 13th century, Riga was a thriving commercial metropolis, exporting grain, flax, and honey to Western Europe while importing salt, cloth, and luxury goods.
-The legacy of the crusades is etched in the city’s medieval architecture, with many buildings still bearing the symbols of Hanseatic guilds.
+The legacy of the crusades is etched in the city's medieval architecture, with many buildings still bearing symbols of Hanseatic guilds.

 Gdańsk: The Prussian Port

 Gdańsk, located on the Vistula River delta, was initially a fortified settlement of the Pomeranian dukes.
-It came under direct Teutonic control after the conquest of Gdańsk Pomerania in 1308–1309, an event often described as the “Teutonic takeover of Danzig” (as it was known in German).
+It came under direct Teutonic control after the conquest of Gdańsk Pomerania in 1308–1309, an event often described as the "Teutonic takeover of Danzig" (as it was known in German).
 The Teutonic Knights immediately set about expanding the port and granting extensive privileges to German and Flemish merchants.
-Under Knightly rule, Gdańsk became the principal outlet for Polish grain and timber, commodities that were in high demand across Europe.
+Under Knightly rule, Gdańsk became the principal outlet for Polish grain and timber, commodities in high demand across Europe.

 The city's growth was explosive.
 By the late 14th century, Gdańsk had overtaken Elbląg as the most important trading center in Prussia.
 Its deep-water harbor could accommodate the largest Hanseatic cogs, and its merchants formed a powerful patrician class that often challenged the authority of the Teutonic Order.
 The productivity of the Vistula basin, combined with the peace imposed by the Knights, created an economic boom that would continue well into the Renaissance.
 After the Order's secularization in 1525, Gdańsk became a semi-autonomous city that remained the dominant Baltic port until the 18th century.